 in mind that this project is about "broad," ambiguous queries,

-which typically will return many more than 10 documents.)
+which typically return well over 10 documents.)